 - be between the ages of 25 and 75during the rental period

 - have a full GB or other EU driving licence which is valid for the type of car being rented, and have held such licence for at least two years.
-If you hold an EU license, you must have held this license for a minimum of 2 years, reside in the UK and have done so for at least one year preceding the rental period
+If you hold an EU licence, you must have held this licence for a minimum of 2 years, reside in the UK and have done so for at least one year preceding the rental period

 - have no more than six points arising out of minor convictions on their driving licence

 - have no points arising out of major convictions on their driving licence